 Cricut Cutting Mats and Materials

 Each of the Cricut cutting mats is designed to handle specific materials.
 Each one has a specific stickiness to it.
 The LightGrip mat (blue) is the least sticky of the mats.
 The StandardGrip mat (green) is the medium level mat, and StrongGrip mat (purple) is really sticky.
-The FabricGrip mat has a special adhesive with a few different rules than the others.
+The FabricGrip mat (pink) has a special adhesive with a few different rules than the others.
+The Card mats are used with Cricut Insert and Cutaway cards.
 It’s important to use the right mat for the material you are cutting.
 It can mean the difference between a poor or failed cut and a successful project.

 Cricut doesn’t match an exhaustive list of all the materials it can cut with their respective mats.
 They give a small sample of materials for each mat.
 Therefore, if you are working on a project with a material not listed, you will need to do one or more of the following: